yazhidev/VirtualHook/README.md

 - `YAHFA`.
 This is the YAHFA hook module.
 - `demoHookPlugin`.
 This is a demo hook plugin which compiles to an APK.

-After building the APKs, push the `demoHookPlugin` APK to device at `/sdcard/io.virtualhook/patch.apk` and run the main application.
-The hook plugin would be applied to all applications running in VirtualApp.
+After building the APKs, push the `demoHookPlugin` APK to device in folder `/sdcard/io.virtualhook/` and run the main application.
+All plugin APKs in `/sdcard/io.virtualhook` would be applied to applications running in VirtualHook.

 Please refer to [demoHookPlugin](https://github.com/rk700/VirtualHook/tree/master/VirtualApp/demoHookPlugin) for more details.